Guide to vision care benefits for First Nations and Inuit

 - corrective eyewear (glasses, contact lenses) when prescribed by a vision care professional

-- eyeglass repairs
+- repairs to corrective eyewear

 1.3 Benefit criteria